 This became an integral part of our life.
 We homeschooled and I had been thinking she possibly had a learning disability.
 I sensed she needed more help to learn language.
 So, I had looked for special needs linguistics curriculum even before we had her diagnosis.
-But we couldn’t afford what I found.
+We couldn’t afford what I found might work best.
 But God knew.
 The speech therapist we were sent to was the coauthor of the very curriculum I wanted.
 Yes, God also provided Patty.

 I took Emily to see Patty two to three days a week for four years.
-Patty also gave me work to do with her at home and taught me how to help her.
+Patty also gave me work (from that curriculum I could not afford) to do with her at home and taught me how to help her.
 God is so good!
 Emily is truly a bright girl.
 We had years of language to catch up so we focused mainly on her language and speech.
 She fell behind in other subjects that would later become a challenge to her, but I believed if she grasped language she would be able to learn anything.
 We also had no idea if her hearing would continue to deteriorate and if we may have a limited window of time to obtain language.

 The speech therapist never thought Emily would do as well as she did.
 She had never worked with a homeschooler.
 But eventually she expressed excitement and great satisfaction.
 Emily says sounds that her tests say she doesn’t even hear.
 Patty attributed the success to the one-on-one interaction I was able to have with her, confessing Emily changed her view on homeschooling.
 She also agreed that Emily is a smart girl.
 All praise and glory to God.